Slvr11/AIZombiesExtremeRemastered/README.md

 ...and many more small tweaks and improvements!

 ## How To Install
-To install this mod into your server, move the contents of `user_scripts/mp` into your server's `user_scripts/mp` directory.
+To install this mod into your server, download the repo as a zip file and move the contents of `user_scripts/mp` into your server's `user_scripts/mp` directory.
 If your server does not have this folder, create it.
 To start the server in AIZombies mode, add this line to your server cfg:

 `set aiz_enabled "1"`